MacSupportPlus/gangGreenProject/README.md

 ## Challenges Faced
 <hr>
 We had trouble with using the format fetch to retrieve our API call so we had to learn how to use the Xmlhttprequest call to make our api call.
-By using this we had to learn how to make the call and return it to a JSON package to make our players display.
+By using this we had to learn how to make the call and return the JSON package (strings) and convert them to a set of player list objects to make our players display.
 In all this was a good chanllenge for us as a team.
 <br>
 <br>